hexawyz/Exo/Gigabyte Z490 Vision D.md

 => In fact, it seems updating a single led can be done as a batch of a single command (plus 0x28ff)

 The third byte is correlated with the value of the second byte.
 If second byte is 0x28, third byte must be 0xFF to complete a "transaction".
 (It seems this will also clear invalid inputs and allow to send a new valid transaction)
-For values 0x20 to 0x26, the thrid byte will be equal to (1 << LedIndex), assuming the second byte is (0x20 + LedIndex).
+For values 0x20 to 0x26, the third byte will be equal to (1 << LedIndex), assuming the second byte is (0x20 + LedIndex).
 What happens if we set it to other values has not been tested yet.

 Later on in the packet, a byte will indicate the effect type: